openlexington/treatment-directory/README.md

 What makes a good development district?
 They call you back.
 They sound excited to talk to you on the phone.
 They keep their information up to date.
 They're thorough.
 They have a mobile app.

 Accessibility to programs via mobile would help the clients the most, says social worker.
 A lot of areas don't have good cell coverage, so it'd be on the social worker to look something up at the office and call the client back.

+The age range that is served is very important information.
+Some programs are only for children, some programs are for veterans.